ibm-cloud-docs/pattern-openshift-vpc-dr-multiregion/deploy.md

         rook-ceph-osd-1   14d
         rook-ceph-osd-2   14d

+        It might take 15 minutes or longer for the serviceexport output to look like the one above.

+9. Install [OpenShift Data Foundation](/docs/openshift?topic=openshift-deploy-odf-vpc&interface=ui#install-odf-console-vpc) on the two managed clusters and ensure the two important options, Enable DR and NooBaa, are selected.

+    **Use these parameter values**.

+    - OSD Storage Class Name: Provide a name of your choice and select a storage class with the VolumeBindingMode of WaitForFirstConsumer.
+    - Pod Size: Enter 512Gi.
+    - Worker Nodes: Leave it blank to install ODF on all nodes in the cluster.
+    - Number of OSD Disks Required: Start with just 1 on each node for this test.
+    - Enable Cluster Encrytpion and Enable Volume Encryption are **optional**, so leave them disabled.

+    Complete the above steps on both primary and secondary managed OpenShift clusters.
+    Installation will complete in few minutes, after that run the OC command below to validate the installation is successful on both managed clusters.

+         oc get storagecluster -n openshift-storage ocs-storagecluster -o jsonpath='{.status.phase}{"\n"}'

+    If the output of the above command is **Ready**, then move to next step.

-11. Install ODF Multicluster Orchestrator to the ACM hub cluster.
+10. Install ODF Multicluster Orchestrator to the ACM hub cluster.
 For more information, see section 4.5 at [Installing OpenShift Data Foundation Multicluster Orchestrator operator](https://docs.redhat.com/en/documentation/red_hat_openshift_data_foundation/4.19/html-single/configuring_openshift_data_foundation_disaster_recovery_for_openshift_workloads/index#installing-odf-multicluster-orchestrator_rdr)

     The ODF Multicluster Orchestrator also installs the OpenShift DR Hub Operatior on the Hub or ACM Cluster as a dependency.

     Verify that the operator Pods are in a Running state by running the below command on the Hub or ACM cluster.
-The OpenShift DR Hub operator is also installed at the same time in openshift-operators namespace.

         oc get pods -n openshift-operators

     Here is the example output of the above command.